kataltarun/next-auth/README.md

 3. User clicks on email and get a page to enter new password with a submit button.
 4. As soon as he click submit button, he is sending you a token and new password.
 5. Verify the token and save the new password after encrypting it.

----
-## your completed assignments

-- Add your repo link here
--